- S/4HANA was massively exaggerated in terms of maturity by SAP.

 - The question answered by this article is why SAP did it.

-If you observe the comment debates that I had with SAP consultants previous to around nine months ago, they debated me aggressively on S/4HANA.
-They then did the same thing on HANA.
-S/4HANA has performed a massive face plant in implementation.
-It is difficult to see how a major new ERP version could be less successful than S/4HANA.
-Once you take into account how falsified the S/4HANA go live numbers as we covered in How SAP Controls Perceptions with Numbers are and how most companies that have the S/4HANA license are not implementing it, you see a failed product launch.
-Those people that promoted S/4HANA look quite inept or corrupt (take your pick) right about now.
+S/4HANA has had many implementation failures and is considered the riskiest of applications that we cover.
+It isn’t easy to see how a major new ERP version could be less successful than S/4HANA.
+Once you consider how falsified the S/4HANA go live numbers as we covered in How SAP Controls Perceptions with Numbers are and how most companies that have the S/4HANA license are not implementing it, you see a failed product launch.
+Those people that promoted S/4HANA look either inept or corrupt or both.
+You will learn about the technique that SAP and SAP consulting firms employed to fake S/4HANA’s maturity.

 How SAP Introduced S/4HANA and its Completeness